zhouforme0318/GAMPII-GOOD/README.md

 - Vers.
 2.2
   Please refer to the header component of FtpUtil.cpp
 - Vers.
 3.0
   Please refer to the header component of FtpUtil.cpp
+- Vers.
+3.1
+  Please refer to the header component of FtpUtil.cpp
 # Acknowledgments
 - Dr Cheng Wang @ BUAA provided the C++ code for observation downloading as reference